saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ###Note
 Negative
-: **Create Environment Variables for Sauce Labs –** The first thing you should do when creating a test is set up environment variables on your local machine or environment for your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
+: **Create Environment Variables for Sauce Labs –** The first thing you should do when creating a test is set up environment variables on your local machine or CI tool for your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
 It is important to save your Sauce username and access key as environment variables, instead of coding them into your test.
 It will also make transitioning to a continuous integration pipeline easier, since they will use the same environment variables.
 Watch [this video](https://drive.google.com/file/d/1qezKtvBpn94bBTJgbAd2MSx4ByNx7oaz/view?usp=sharing) to learn how to set up environment variables with your Sauce Labs credentials on a Mac, or view the [instructions for Windows](https://docs.google.com/document/d/1Cb27j6hgau5JHmAxGHPihd3V4Og3autPCei82_m1Ae8/edit?usp=sharing).

 You also have the option to copy the command that you will find at the bottom of the **Tunnels** tab in the [Sauce Labs app](https://accounts.saucelabs.com/am/XUI/#login), and paste this into your terminal as well, instead of typing what is above.
 Once you paste, you can change the tunnel name after the `-i` flag:
 ```